hustcer/nushell.github.io/.ebook-pub/commands/bytes_index-of.md

 ## Parameters

-- `pattern`: the pattern to find index of
+- `pattern`: The pattern to find index of.
-- `...rest`: for a data structure input, find the indexes at the given cell paths
+- `...rest`: For a data structure input, find the indexes at the given cell paths.
 - `--all`: returns all matched index
 - `--end`: search from the end of the binary